jtepe/aida-ship-locations/README.md

 # git-scraper-aida-locations

-Retrieves the locations of all Aida cruise ships multiple times per day.
+Fetch the locations of all Aida cruise ships multiple times per day.